 12 – Bun Cha in Hanoi, Vietnam

 One classic dish that we could not enough of in Hanoi is the delicacy, Bun Cha.
+In fact, Bun Cha made the list in our recent article, Top #10 Authentic Vietnamese Food You Must Eat in Hanoi.
 This quintessential dish is made with marinated pork meatballs and pork belly grilled over a charcoal fire.
 It is served with rice noodles, a huge serving of herbs and a delicious broth.

 While you can find this dish everywhere in Hanoi, our favorite place was Bun Cha Huong Lien, a family restaurant known for having the best bun cha in the city.
 This is also where President Obama and Anthony Bourdain shared a meal in March 2016.
 So delicious, this dish must be experienced.